jaumard/sails-hook-passport/README.md

     };

 ###WARNING
-Don't install passport on your sails projet or hook will not working anymore
+Don't install passport on your sails projet or hook will not working anymore.
+If you really need passport on your sails project remove passport from sails-hook-passport module